What other special features are there in the healthcare industry?

 - Interoperability of systems: In the healthcare industry, different systems and IT platforms often need to communicate with each other to ensure a smooth flow of information.
 This applies, for example, to the exchange of patient data between hospitals, doctors’ surgeries and insurance companies, as well as the integration of medical devices and electronic patient records.

 - Clinical trials and drug safety: Conducting clinical trials to evaluate the safety and efficacy of drugs is an important aspect of healthcare.
 Companies must comply with strict regulations to comply with ethical standards and regulatory requirements when conducting studies.

 - Patient-centered approach: In the healthcare sector, the focus is on the patient.
 It’s about improving the health and well-being of patients.
 The industry is increasingly focused on personalized medicine, where individual characteristics, genetic information, and preferences are taken into account to ensure optimal treatment.

 These specificities make the healthcare industry a unique and demanding environment where technology, regulation and patient well-being are intertwined.

 Connection of systems

-Simplify management processes, save inventory, procurement and delivery costs, as well as human resources, with higher performance.
-Between 15 and 25 of all hospital costs are covered by the logistics sector.
+Simplify management processes with higher quality performance, save on inventory, procurement, delivery costs, and human resources.
+Logistics costs cover between 15% and 25% of all hospital costs.
 There are considerable potential for optimization and savings.
 Significant savings can be achieved through an efficient design of the supplier structure, the product range and order processing.

-In order to fully exploit the optimization potential, the development of competitive and performance-oriented IT structures is necessary.
+In order to fully exploit the optimization potential, it is necessary to build competitive and performance-oriented IT structures.
 The flow of material, information, capital and its efficient management are the key parameters.